MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-7391-database-engine-error.md

 - Check the object you refer to on the destination server.
 If it's a view or a stored procedure, or causes an execution of a trigger, check whether it implicitly references another server.
 If so, the third server is the source of the problem.
 Run the query directly on the third server.
 If you can't do so, the problem isn't with the linked server query.
 Resolve the underlying problem first.

-- Check whether you are using Remote Access Server (RAS) to access remote servers.
+- Check whether you're using Remote Access Server (RAS) to access remote servers.
 If so, make sure that you have implemented Routing RAS (RRAS).
 Linked server doesn't work on RAS because RAS allows only one way communication.

 ### Configuration of servers